-4. The United Nations Framework Convention on Climate Change (UNFCCC) came into effect at the Earth Summit in Rio de Janeiro in 1992.
+4. The United Nations Framework Convention on Climate Change (UNFCCC) was opened for signature at the Earth Summit in Rio de Janeiro in 1992 and entered into force in

+1994.
 It defines climate change as a "change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods" (5).
 Parties to the Convention must submit national reports on implementation of the Convention.
 These are known as National Communications.
 The UNFCCC and the Intergovernmental Panel on Climate Change (IPCC) have devoted considerable time to analyzing climate change, including its impact on human health and well-being, although not all National Communications address health in a sufficiently detailed manner.